edgarsgogolevs/test-task/README.md

 By default API runs on port `6969` and frontend on `8080`.

-To access frontend go to [http://localhost:8080](http://localhost:8080)
+To access frontend go to [http://localhost:8080](http://localhost:8080) To view API docs go to [http://localhost:6969/swagger-ui](http://localhost:6969/swagger-ui)

 ## API

 Python [Flask](https://flask.palletsprojects.com/en/stable/) used to create a REST API for the application.

 For input validation and output marshalling [Marshmallow](https://marshmallow.readthedocs.io/en/3.x-line/) is used.
+Validation checks if `model` is one of the available models.
+And validates length of a `query` string: minimum `5`, maximum `5120`.

 Auto-generated apispec Swagger docs are available at `/swagger` and `/swagger-ui` ### API endpoints

 There are default handlers setup for `pageNotFound` and `serverError` errors.